Nike Dunk vs Air Force 1

 From a design perspective, it's not surprising to find numerous similarities between the Air Force 1 and the Nike Dunk, considering that both models were introduced during a golden era of basketball, around the same time.

-Nike Air is essentially a collection of air bubbles which are designed to compress under feet to improve cushioning and, in turn, comfort.
+Nike Air is essentially a collection of air bubbles that are designed to compress under feet to improve cushioning and, in turn, comfort.
 As a result, you may find Air Force 1s to be the slightly more comfortable of the two.

 Nike Air technology original drawings and designs.